felipecrp/pytest-pyspec/doc/docstrings.md

 # Using Docstrings

 While pytest-pyspec automatically generates readable descriptions from class and function names, you can use docstrings to provide completely custom descriptions.
+Prefer decorators?
+Import the helpers from `pytest_pyspec` and apply `@describe`, `@with_`, `@without`, `@when`, or `@it` next to your classes/methods.
+Docstrings and decorators can coexist, but decorators always override docstrings when both are present, so you can keep docstrings for IDE/documentation purposes while letting decorators drive runtime output.

 ## Basic Docstring Usage